A peer-reviewed journal dedicated to the promotion of scholarly research on the peoples and cultures of Asia. It began in China as Folklore Studies.

 Collections in Other Languages

-Publications on topics ranging from the study of Japanese to translations of scholarly works on religion and psychology.
+Publications on topics ranging from the study of Japanese and Chinese to translations of scholarly works on religion and psychology.